 Brew + Foam Coffee House is in a weird location inside a tattoo shop that’s not really “near” any big attractions– but don’t let that stop you from swinging by.
 This is a quirky coffee spot great for completionists who like to explore every coffee shop in the areas where they travel.
 We adore the Haupia (coconut) Mocha, as well as the nitro cold brew.
 We also like the massive gluten-free waffles, which come covered in fruit and whipped cream.
 (Brew + Foam has another location in Waialua on the North Shore, as well.)

 Local Joe might be the only coffee shop in Honolulu where you can get “aloha” written across the top of your latte– so cool!
 They serve Kona, Hamakua, Kauai, and house blended coffee as well as a suite of organic lattes.
 Try their Royal Hawaiian Mocha or the signature Thai Tea Latte.
 (Pictured above– it’s a cross between a Turmeric Latte, Thai Iced Tea, and a hot Americano).
 Both are super popular and unique.

 Island Brew Coffee House

-Look out for their signature blended Malabar Mocha (creme de cacao, chocolate, and caramel), which is super sweet but worth it.
+Try their signature blended Malabar Mocha (creme de cacao, chocolate, and caramel), which is super sweet but worth it.
 We also like their Biscotti Latte and Dark Chocolate Mocha.
-People also love the super-rich “Cream Shakes” in flavors like pina colada, chai, and matcha.
+People also love the super-rich “Cream Shakes” in flavors like piña colada, chai, and matcha.
 For a unique albeit very sweet experience, try the Macao: a blend of condensed milk and creme de cacao.
 Ask them to add a shot of espresso for a real treat.
 (That’s what you see in the picture, above.)